-Figure 2.2 Example of allocation of GHG emissions for 1000 kg of beef carcass from dairy cattle divided into consumer meat product, by-products and hides.
-In addition, the allocation to edible meat and its protein content.
+Figure 2.2 Example of allocation of GHG emissions for 1000 kg of beef carcass from dairy cattle divided into edible meat, by-products and hides.
+The GHG emissions of edible meat are further calculated per unit of protein.
+The sum of all the mass flows provide an estimate of live weight.
+Hides and some offal are excluded from the carcass weight, while certain by-products result from additional carcass processing.